 Pompeo Meets With Top North Korean Official In Hopes Of Reviving Singapore Summit

-Secretary of State Mike Pompeo met with a top North Korean official over dinner in New York on Wednesday, as the two sought to salvage a June 12 summit between President Trump and Kim Jong Un.
+Secretary of State Mike Pompeo is meeting with a top North Korean official for the second day on Thursday, resuming talks that began over dinner in New York as the two seek to salvage a June 12 summit between President Trump and Kim Jong Un.

 The summit, planned since April, was called off just a week ago by Trump amid a renewed round of heated rhetoric from Pyongyang and concerns over whether North Korea was sincere about "denuclearization."
-Within days of cancelling the summit, however, there was talk of getting it back on track.
+Within days of canceling the summit, however, there was talk of getting it back on track.

 The meeting between Pompeo and Kim Yong Chol, North Korea's former military intelligence chief, marks the highest-level official visit by a North Korean to the U.S. since 2000.

+As Pompeo met with Kim in New York, his Russian counterpart, Sergey Lavrov, met with North Korean leader Kim Jong Un in Pyongyang on Thursday, in a sign that Russia intends to exert its influence in talks on the Korean Peninsula's future.
+Lavrov extended greetings from Russian President Vladimir Putin and invited the ruler to visit Moscow.

 As we reported previously, Kim Yong Chol "is a veteran of diplomacy with South Korea who is considered to be Kim Jong Un's right-hand man. ...
-Kim is also widely believed to be behind the 2010 sinking of the Cheonan, a South Korean Naval vessel, in which 46 seamen died."
+Kim is also widely believed to be behind the 2010 sinking of the Cheonan, a South Korean naval vessel, in which 46 seamen died."

-Pompeo's office said the two officials were planning a "day full of meetings" on Thursday, but there was still no certainty on whether the summit would even take place.
+Despite the meetings in New York, there is still no certainty on whether the summit will take place — either on its planned date next month, or at all.

-"If it happens, we'll certainly be ready," White House press secretary Sarah Sanders said at the daily briefing Wednesday.
+"If it happens, we'll certainly be ready," White House press secretary Sarah Sanders said at Wednesday's daily briefing.
 "We're going to continue to shoot for June 12th."

-As the two were meeting, so were lower-level U.S. and North Korean diplomats – both in Singapore, the planned venue for the historic summit, and at the Koreas border.
+As Pompeo and Kim were meeting in New York, so were lower-level U.S. and North Korean diplomats — both in Singapore, the planned venue for the historic summit, and at the Koreas border.

-In recent months, Pyongyang had toned down its normally bombastic tone aimed at the U.S. and South Korea.
-In a rare meeting in April, North Korean leader Kim Jong Un and South Korean President Moon Jae-in shook hands at the heavily fortified border in a gesture of good will that seemed to presage a broader rapprochement.
+In recent months, Pyongyang has toned down its normally bombastic tone aimed at the U.S. and South Korea.
+In a rare meeting in April, North Korean leader Kim Jong Un and South Korean President Moon Jae-in shook hands at the heavily fortified border in a gesture of goodwill that seemed to presage a broader rapprochement.

 That was followed up by a secret visit by Pompeo to North Korea before the former CIA director had even been confirmed in his new job as secretary of state.